Michael Thalhammer

 ~ ~ ~ ~ ~ ~ ~

 It remains to be seen whether Elon Musk's Hyperloop will provide a broadly feasible general solution to our future need for general mobility.
-Hyperloop-One, Virgin Hyperloop and HTT have been franchising for years with ever new Maglev success stories in technically vague 3D short videos.
+Hyperloop-One, Virgin Hyperloop and HTT have been running an investment rip-off for years with ever new Maglev success stories in technically vague 3D short videos.

 This and more is well traced in www.buch-der-synergie.de under "Hyperloop".